-2. The natural calamities, such as earthquakes, lahar flow, typhoons, volcanic eruptions, fire, floods and similar occurrences, must have occurred within six (6) months prior to the effectivity of the Order.

-3. Losses suffered by the establishment as a result of the calamity that exceed the insurance coverage should amount to 20% or more of the stockholders' equity as of the last full accounting period in the case of corporations and cooperatives, total invested capital in the case of partnerships and single proprietorships and fund balance/members' contribution in the case of non-stock non-profit organizations.
+- 1. Agricultural establishments whether plantation or non-plantation. - 2.
+Establishments with total assets after financing of Five Million Pesos (P5,000,000.00) and below. - D. Establishments Adversely Affected by Natural Calamities and Human-Induced Disasters - 1.
+The establishment must be located in an area declared by competent authority as under a state of calamity. - 2.
+The calamity must have occurred within six (6) months prior to the effectivity of the Order.
+However, if based on the assessment by a competent authority, the damage to properties is at least fifty percent (50%) and the period of recovery will exceed on year, the six month period may be extended to one (1) year. - 3.
+Losses suffered by the establishment as a result of the calamity that exceed the insurance coverage should amount to 20% or more of the stockholders' equity as of the last full accounting period in the case of corporations and cooperatives, total invested capital in the case of partnerships and single proprietorships and fund balance/members' contribution in the case of non-stock non-profit organizations.